chaoscollective/chaos-lib-client/README.md

 # MODULES

+## 3rd Party

+We've added a handful of 3rd party open source javascript libraries for convience.
+These include:

+* markdown

 ## community

 Simple integration with the community.
 Discussions via Disqus, and simple links for sharing on Twitter, Facebook, and Google+.